-Pokemon Go trainers are reporting that spawn points in the game have changed as of September 25 and now, Niantic have confirmed as much.
+Spawn changes in Pokemon Go were reported all the way back on September 25 and now, it appears Niantic have finally confirmed as much.

 These changes have produced mixed results for trainers.
-It seems rural players have had the better of it while urban players, who are used to large pockets of spawns in specific locations, have been left a little disappointed.
+With the addition of new spawn points and alterations to spawns which saw lots of Pokemon pop up at once, it seems rural players have had the better of the changes.
+Meanwhile, urban players, who are used to large pockets of spawns in specific locations, have been left a little disappointed.

 Rural players are used to having to travel miles out of their way to be able to play Pokemon Go and this issue was even raised on our “Top 5 ways Niantic can improve Pokemon Go” article.

+A lot of rural players will have little sympathy for urban players and the fact they may see less species as a result of the changes.
 One Pokemon Go player was particuarly thrilled and even shared a Reddit post about it: “Ok, so it doesn’t mean anything to anyone but me, but after over two YEARS!!
 I finally got wild spawns at my house in BFE within the last hour.
-I probably missed some big news about an event or something, but it was a nice surprise when insomnia is keeping me awake.
+Maybe I missed some big news about an event or something, but it was a nice surprise when insomnia is keeping me awake.
 I went to clean out my pokemon storage and do a bit of organizing, and imagine my surprise when three moms were waiting for me!”

 Niantic have the unenviable task of pleasing a massive fan-base in their Pokemon Go players, and while this is an almost impossible task, they appear to have taken a big step in at least appeasing their rural community.

 If you were to read feedback online regarding the changes, you’d think the spawns are a lot worse now.
-They may well be but it will always appear worse than it is as players are more likely to go to a forum or social media to post criticism than applaud the changes.
-It will be interesting to see if Niantic do revert the changes or make some additional new ones.
+Some will argue the changes weren’t an improvement but it will always appear worse than it is as players are more likely to go to a forum or social media to post criticism than applaud the changes.
+Regardless, Niantic’s latest update may be an indication that those changes are here to stay.